NeudoseCDH/NeudoseCDH/README.md

 6. Now the communication is built, do a User Login in (username: neudose1  password: 123).

 7. Query the status you want on the client side (ex: batterylevel, humidity, illumination, temperature & solarpanel).

+#The DHT sensor is controled by a python script running on Raspberry Pi & Adafruit Library is used for the hardware abstraction

+#Adafruit Python DHT Sensor Library: https://github.com/adafruit/Adafruit_Python_DHT

+Use the following command to do the environment setup:

+sudo apt-get update
+sudo apt-get install build-essential python-dev sudo python setup.py install